 One Water recognizes that all sectors are part of the solution to a water-secure future.
 Partnerships and collaboration are the cornerstone to progress.
 The City of San Luis Obispo has partnered with Cal Poly by donating space and water for Cal Poly to conduct graduate-level research.
 This is just one example of the valuable partnerships the City engages in.

 One Water leaders are committed to robust community engagement in planning, decision making, and water stewardship.
 City staff attend the local Farmer’s Market to answer questions about water, from source of supply to recycled water use.
 The WRRF also hosts tours – find out more below!

-“School tours provided at the Water Resource Recovery Facility allow students a first-hand look at how their wastewater is treated,” – Mike Di Milo, Science Discovery Program
+“School tours provided at the Water Resource Recovery Facility allow students a first-hand look at the [one] water cycle,” – Mike Di Milo, Science Discovery Program

-The WRRF is committed to educating the community and right now (before the upgrades), over 1,000 visitors come to the WRRF each year – it’s quite a busy place!
+The WRRF is committed to educating the community.
+Currently, over 1,000 visitors come to the WRRF each year – it’s quite a busy place!
 Visitors range from adults in the community to kids on field trips from local schools.
-They all come to learn where their water goes and how the “magic” happens.
-They get to learn directly from those who operate the Water Resource Recovery Facility.
+They all come to learn where their water goes and how the “magic” of water treatment happens.
+While on the tour, visitors embark on the journey with operations and laboratory staff who know the ins and outs of the facility.
+Treatment facility includes physical, chemical, and biological processes that “renew” the water, making it crystal clear and ready to send to San Luis Obispo Creek and recover for recycled water distribution around the City.
+After touring the facility, groups team up with laboratory analysts to get a look under the microscope.
 What better way to ensure the recovery of future resources than to educate the entire community?
-The upgrade consists of building a public Learning Center that will encourage engagement of the San Luis Obispo community.

 In the meantime, feel free to request a tour of this great facility anytime.
 Visit our “Tour the WRRF” page to show us your interest in visiting the WRRF today!
 We can’t wait to show you what water resource recovery is all about!